victorhaggqvist/racktemp/README.md

 Open `/home/pi/racktemp/configs/racktemp.conf` and uncomment the server section in the bottom of the file with `listen 443` in it.
 You might also uncomment the redirect on line 17.

-### 4 Timezone
+### Timezone
 Make sure you have your timezone set correctly.
 Otherwise you will get strange stats.

-If you want to auto set it, run follworing in the terminal.
+If you want to auto set it, run following in the terminal.
 ```sh
 cd; git clone https://github.com/victorhaggqvist/tzupdate.git
 export TZ=$(./tzupdate/tzupdate -p)